dhelonious/mastodon-snap/README.md

 - [FediBuzz Relay](https://relay.fedi.buzz/) can be used to follow hashtags on other instances.
 - [Mastodon Starter Pack Directory](https://fedidevs.com/starter-packs/) provides community starter packs for Mastodon and the Fediverse.
 - [delightful activitypub development](https://delightful.coding.social/delightful_activitypub_development/) is a curated list of software for the Fediverse.
+- [Mastodon - Simplified Federation!](https://addons.mozilla.org/en-US/firefox/addon/mastodon-simplified-federation/) is a Firefox add-on that simplifies the process of following or interacting with users on other Mastodon instances.